Building a Product Qualified Lead process for your Simple Product

 PQLs (Product Qualified Leads) are hiding in your data — find them!

-Building a Product Qualified Lead process for your Intermediately Complex Product
+Building a Product Qualified Lead process for your simple product

 To build a proper Product Qualified Lead process, you will need to: